Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Denver has covered the spread twice at home, and is 2-3 overall there, this season.

-- At home, as 3-point underdogs or more, the Broncos have two wins ATS (2-1).
+- At home, the Broncos have two wins ATS (2-1) as 2.5-point underdogs or greater.

-- This year, in five home games, Denver has hit the over once.
+- This season, in five home games, Denver has hit the over once.

-- Los Angeles is 3-1 overall, and 3-1 against the spread, on the road.
+- Away from home, Los Angeles is 3-1 against the spread, and 3-1 overall.

-- In four road games this season, Los Angeles has hit the over once.
+- Los Angeles has gone over the total once in four away games this year.

 Powered by Data Skrive.